PacktPublishing/Implementing-DevOps-on-AWS/README.md

 # Implementing DevOps on AWS
 This is the code repository for [Implementing DevOps on AWS](https://www.packtpub.com/virtualization-and-cloud/implementing-devops-aws?utm_source=github&utm_medium=repository&utm_content=9781786460141), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

-There are no code files for the following chapters:

-- **Chapter 1**  - What is DevOps and Should You Care?
-- **Chapter 8**  - Optimize for Scale and Cost
-- **Chapter 9**  - Secure Your AWS Environment
-- **Chapter 10** - Aws Tips and Tricks

 ## Instructions and Navigations
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
-For example, 5585_02_CodeFiles
+For example, Chapter 2

 The code will look like the following: